wp-plugins/advanced-category-column/readme.txt

 == Frequently Asked Questions ==

-= I just updated o version 1.1 and my links are not styled anymore =
+= I just updated to version 1.1 and my links are not styled anymore =

 Due to the updating via WordPress, the stylesheet is now empty.
 I didn' have that in mind, when writing the plugin.
 That bug is now fixed in version 1.2 and another update is strongly recommended.